auvitly/go-tools/compare/docs/en/main.md

 To compare multiple objects that are not `comparable`, packages from the standard set are used: for slices `slices`, for maps - `maps`.
 However, for comparing structures there is only the `reflect` package, which has a function `reflect.DeepEqual`.
-Often the problem is solved in different ways, which reduces uniformity of code within the project.
+The existence of the `reflect` package is usually ignored, so developers they write their own optimized functions for checks, which leads to a decrease in the homogeneity of the code within the project.

 <a name="desc"></a>
 ### 2. Description